Tamara540/Tamara-Williams-Portfolio/README.md

 ![Tamara Williams – Data & Business Intelligence Analyst](assets/DataAnalystBanner.png)

 Welcome!
-I’m a Business Intelligence and FinOps Analyst with expertise in SaaS, telecom, healthcare, and security sectors.
+I’m a Business Intelligence and Data Analyst with expertise in SaaS, telecom, healthcare, and security sectors.
 My focus is on transforming raw data into **executive dashboards, compliance solutions, and financial insights** that solve operational pain points, protect revenue, and empower strategic decision-making.

 ---